joelverhagen/slate/source/includes/v2-protocol/_endpoint-find-packages-by-id.md

 Name | Required | Description
 ---- | -------- | -----------
-id   | true     | Package ID to fetch all of the versions
+id   | true     | Package ID to fetch all of the versions.
+Note that the ID must be surrounded in single quotes.

 <aside>There is some inconsistency in support for the optional query parameters.</aside>